silveredgold/beta-censoring/docs/content/configuration.md

 This would result in all images being scaled down to 720p before being handed to the AI.
 You can specify either a set of `<WIDTH>x<HEIGHT>` dimensions (as above) or just a single number for both.

-> Note that censoring (and therefore the final cesnored image) will always be on the full-size image.
+> Note that censoring (and therefore the final censored image) will always be on the full-size image.